bolotnikov/gamedevland/docs/tower-defense.md

 Let's write down the algorithm of actions we need in this method to check the detection of opponents by towers:

 - for each tower created at the level
-    - find the first unit that fell into the tower’s fire zone
+    - find the first unit that fell into the tower fire zone
         - if such a unit is found, we attack it

 Now let's implement this algorithm in the `processTowerAttackEnemies` method in the `Game` class and call this methid in the `update`: